modm-io/modm/ext/hathach/module.md

 ```

 Some of these classes require a lot of configuration that you must provide via
 the `<tusb_config_local.h>` file.
-See the class module descriptions for these
+Please consult the TinyUSB documentation and
-configurations and consult the TinyUSB documentation for their purpose.
+examples for their purpose.

 ## Initializing USB